 Study of intertidal algae and animals and their environment.
 Lab work and local field trips included.
 Students must be able to accommodate four field trips that occur outside of class time due to the timing of low tides.
-Prerequisite: placement in ENGL& 101.
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
 (LEws)